rahul2393/go-gorm-spanner/README.md

 ## Limitations
-The following limitations are currently known:
+The Cloud Spanner `gorm` dialect has the following known limitations:

 | Limitation                                                                                     | Workaround                                                                                                                                                                                                |
 |------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|